 Things to do in Ethiopia

-Most tourists travel to the colourful capital of Addis Ababa to start their exploration.
-It's worth spending at least a day here to experience the vibe of this enormous African city, with its lively markets and fascinating attractions, such as the Ethiopian National Museum, which is home to Lucy, the famous early hominid fossil.
+Most tourists travel to the colourful capital of Addis Ababa to start their exploration, and it's worth spending at least a day here to experience the vibe of this enormous African city.
+Visitors will find lively markets and fascinating attractions, such as the Ethiopian National Museum, which is home to Lucy, the famous early hominid fossil.

 The ancient city of Harar, fourth holiest city in the world for Islam, boasts 82 mosques within its fortified walls, but Ethiopia's top attractions are undoubtedly the 13th-century rock-hewn churches of Lalibela.
 They are among the most incredible manmade structures in the world, revered and renowned among Ethiopians and foreigners alike, and the venue for some of the most famous religious festivals in Ethiopia.
 Having taken at least 24 years to complete, the astounding churches are believed to have been created with the help of angels.